TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/index.md

 * to report semantic errors, warnings, and notes, and
 * to provide semantic code completion.

-## Prerequisites
+## Initial Projects

-### MiniJava Editor (Milestone 1) and Test Projects

 We provide you with a fresh MiniJava editor project, which covers the concrete and abstract syntax of MiniJava and desugarings.
 For grading purposes, you are required to use this project as a starting point for milestone 2.

 You also find two new test projects in your GitHub repository.
+You need to import these into your Eclipse workspace, following these steps:

+...

 You should use `MiniJava-tests-names` for assignment 5 and `MiniJava-tests-types` for assignment 7.

 ## Resources